Harbin: International city

-A small village in 1898 grew into the modern city of Harbin.
+This small village in 1898 grew into the modern city of Harbin.
 Polish engineer Adam Szydłowski drew plans for the city following the construction of the Chinese Eastern Railway, which the Russian Empire had financed.
 The Russians selected Harbin as the base of their administration over this railway and the Chinese Eastern Railway Zone.
 The railways were largely constructed by Russian engineers and indentured workers.
-The Chinese Eastern Railway extended the Trans-Siberian Railway: substantially reducing the distance from Chita to Vladivostok and also linking the new port city of Dalny (Dalian) and the Russian naval base of Port Arthur (Lüshun).
-The settlement founded by the Russian-owned Chinese Eastern Railway quickly turned into a "boomtown", growing into a city within five years.
-The majority of settlers in Harbin came from southern Ukraine (Russian Empire).
-In addition to Ukrainians, there were many Russians, Poles, Georgians, and Tatars.
+The Chinese Eastern Railway extended the Trans-Siberian Railway, substantially reducing the distance from Chita to Vladivostok and also linking the new port city of Dalny (Dalian) and the Russian naval base of Port Arthur (Lüshun).
+The settlement founded by the Russian-owned Chinese Eastern Railway quickly turned into a boomtown, growing into a city within five years.
+In addition to the Russians, other Russian-speaking settlers in Harbin came from all over the Russian Empire, including Ukrainians, Poles, Jews, Georgians, and Tatars, eventually making Harbin a Russian town, with the majority coming from the south of European Russia.

-The city was intended as a showcase for Russian imperialism in Asia and the American scholar Simon Karlinsky, who was born in Harbin in 1924 into a Russian family, wrote that in Harbin "the buildings, boulevards, and parks were planned—well before the October Revolution—by distinguished Russian architects and also by Swiss and Italian town planners", giving the city a very European appearance.
-Starting in the late 19th century, a mass influx of Han Chinese arrived in Manchuria, and taking advantage of the rich soils, founded farms that soon turned Manchuria into the "breadbasket of China" while others went to work in the mines and factories of Manchuria, which become one of the first regions of China to industrialize.
-Harbin became one of the main points through which food and industrial products were shipped out of Manchuria.
-A sign of Harbin's wealth was that a theater had established during its first decade and in 1907 the play K zvezdam by Leonid Andreyev had its premiere there.
+The city was intended as a showcase for Russian imperialism in Asia, and the American scholar Simon Karlinsky, who was born in Harbin in 1924 to a Russian-Jewish family, wrote that in Harbin "the buildings, boulevards, and parks were planned—well before the October Revolution—by distinguished Russian architects and also by Swiss and Italian town planners", giving the city a very European appearance.
+Starting in the late 19th century, a mass influx of Han Chinese arrived and, taking advantage of the rich soils, founded farms that soon turned Manchuria into the "breadbasket of China".
+Others went to work in the mines and factories, making the northeast one of the first regions of China to industrialize.
+Harbin became one of the main points from which food and industrial products were shipped out of Manchuria.
+A sign of Harbin's wealth was the theatre that was established during its first decade.
+In 1907 the play K zvezdam by Leonid Andreyev premiered there.

 During the Russo-Japanese War (1904–05), Russia used Harbin as its base for military operations in Manchuria.
 Following Russia's defeat, its influence declined.
 Several thousand nationals from 33 countries, including the United States, Germany, and France, moved to Harbin.
-Sixteen countries established consulates to serve their nationals, who established several hundred industrial, commercial and banking companies.
+Sixteen countries established consulates to serve their nationals, who established several hundred industrial, commercial, and banking companies.
 Churches were rebuilt for Russian Orthodox, Lutheran/German Protestant, and Polish Catholic Christians.
-Chinese capitalists also established businesses, especially in brewing, food, and textiles.
-Harbin became the economic hub of northeastern China and an international metropolis.
+Chinese capitalists also established businesses, especially in brewing, food, and textiles, making Harbin the economic hub of northeastern China and an international metropolis.